sebr/bhyve-home-assistant/README.md

 ## Supported Devices

-This integration works with the [BHyve Hose Faucet Timer](https://www.amazon.com/Orbit-B-hyve-21004-Faucet-Compatible/dp/B0758NR8DJ).
+This integration works with:

+- the [BHyve Hose Faucet Timer](https://www.amazon.com/Orbit-B-hyve-21004-Faucet-Compatible/dp/B0758NR8DJ).
 The Wifi hub is required to provide the faucet timer with internet connectivity.
 Bluetooth connectivity with the timer is not supported.

-The [BHyve sprinkler controller](https://www.amazon.com/gp/product/B01D15HOTU/) may also be compatible with this integration, however it has not been verified.
-Testing, feedback or code contributions would be appreciated.
+- the [BHyve Sprinkler Controller](https://www.amazon.com/gp/product/B01D15HOIQ).
+Compatibility has been reported by members of the community.

 ## Supported Entities